Slip-Disc Medication Has Failed to Cure the Slipped Disc

 The killing of this sensory nerve prevents all future communication between your brain and the impacted joint.
 Once the sensory nerve is destroyed, your brain will not know what is happening with the joint at all.
 In other words, your brain will no longer receive information on the status or well-being of the joint.
 It would be similar to cutting the dashboard wires that illuminate your vehicle’s warning light: no more check light engine, brakes light, or door open lights.

 The warning signs (dashboard lights) in your car are for your safety, so is the pain you feel.
 The panel lights and symptoms of pain are critical communication informing you of potential dangers.
 Cutting them dead is almost as bad as play Russian Rolette.
 So, avoid the advice of those who water down the risks and ignore their unwise recommendations regardless of how educated they may be.

 To Medicate or Not to Medicate a Slip-Disc?
 The Choice is Yours!

 If you suffer from intractable pain, medication can offer some relief.
 On many occasions, patients have had similar to even better relief by just applying ice to the affected area.
-Icing better known as Cryotherapy can be helpful if your doctor or therapists have had the chance to evaluate you fully.
-If you have been told to ice your neck or back, please make sure that you follow proper icing instruction.
+Icing, better known as Cryotherapy, can be helpful if your doctor or therapists have had the chance to evaluate you fully.
+If you have been told to ice your neck or back, please make sure that you follow proper icing instructions.
 Improper icing can negatively impact your health and wellbeing.
 In fact, it can worsen your slip-disc.
 So, take care and follow the instruction given by our clinical teams or your caregiver.